 In this section, we perform the pressure line broadening and the related full width at half maximum (FWHM) of the Li II 548 nm line by applying the approach outlined above.
 The comparison between our theoretical calculation and experimental results is shown, assuming LTE.
 The time-resolved measured profiles are space resolved along the direction of expansion, the observed plasma parameters such as relative line intensities and Stark broadening parameters have been extracted from the profiles [Doria et al. (2006)].
-Under the assumption of LTE, the spatial electron temperature profile was evaluated from the intensity ratio of Li II at two isolated lines 548 nm and 467 nm, see Fig. 1 [Doria et al. (2006); Griem (1964)].
-The relative intensities were corrected according to the wavelength dependence of the spectral sensitivity of the spectrometer.
-The statistical error in the intensity ratio was less than 3% for distances between 1 mm to 3 mm from the sample surface, but increased up to 10% further away at the edges of the plasma plume, where distance d = 0 at the target surface.
+Under the assumption of LTE, the spatial electron temperature profile is evaluated from the intensity ratio of Li II at two isolated lines 548 nm and 467 nm, see Fig. 1 [Doria et al. (2006); Griem (1964)].
+The relative intensities are corrected according to the wavelength dependence of the spectral sensitivity of the spectrometer.
+The statistical error in the intensity ratio is less than 3% for distances between d = 1 mm to d = 3 mm from the sample surface, but increased up to 10% further away at the edges of the plasma plume, where distance d = 0 at the target surface.
+Considering an initial plasma temperature of 8.6 eV gives the velocity of $1.99 \times 10^5$ cm/s at 60 ns time delay.
+The spatial distribution of the density ratio between Li ions and atoms is obtained in Ref.
+[Doria et al. (2006)] by using the Saha equation.
+Two different regions can be defined, d < 2 mm and d > 2 mm where the electron temperature reaches its maximum value, see Fig. 1.
+The first region is a sharp transient in the $n{\rm ion}/n{\rm atom}$ density ratio, mostly driven by the change in the electron density.
+However, in the second region the density ratio becomes constant, indicating that the plasma has reached thermal equilibrium between the ion and atom populations, while in this stage the electron density is almost constant and the temperature begins to drop, for more detail see Ref.
+Ref.
+[Doria et al. (2006)].